How to Survive Pregnancy Fatigue With a Toddler - Baby Chick

 Ask for (or Hire) Help

 Asking for help might make you feel like you “can’t handle” things around the home.
 But listen, you’re growing a baby.
 To make things more complicated, you’re growing a baby while caring for a toddler.
 That’s a lot of work.
 In fact, it’s flat-out exhausting.
-That’s why this is my number one tip for pregnancy fatigue with a toddler.
+This is my number one tip for pregnancy fatigue with a toddler.

 Now isn’t the time to stretch yourself thinner than need be.
 It’s the time to stay healthy, relax, and minimize any unnecessary stress.
 If you don’t have any friends or family to ask for help, you can also look into hiring help!
-Between babysitters, nannies, meal service, and even doulas — you should be able to find all the help you need for an affordable price.
+Between babysitters, nannies, daycare, meal service, cleaning service, and even doulas, you should be able to find all the help you need if you can afford it.

 Implement Quiet Time

-If you haven’t introduced any quiet time to your toddler, this might be the perfect time to start!
+If you haven’t introduced quiet time to your toddler, this might be the perfect time to start!
 Quiet time activities are simply activities that promote independent play.
-Meaning, your toddler can use time gaps throughout the day to play solo.
-This means YOU can use that time to enjoy your favorite pregnancy tea, get off your feet for a bit, or, if you’re up to it, tackling some low maintenance chores.
+Meaning your toddler can use time gaps throughout the day to play solo.
+This means YOU can use that time to enjoy your favorite pregnancy tea, get off your feet for a bit, or tackle some low-maintenance housekeeping if you’re up to it.

-Depending on their age, they may struggle to understand the concept at first, but practice always makes perfect.
+Depending on their age, they may struggle to understand the concept initially, but after enough practice, they’ll get the hang of it.
 If you need a few suggestions, I started implementing quiet time with my toddler by keeping two bins of toys.
-I’d bring one bin out one day and alternate them whenever I wanted to encourage independent play.
+I’d bring one bin out one day and alternate the toys whenever I wanted to encourage independent play.
 Here are a few of the items I had inside my son’s quiet time bins:

 Prioritize Your Sleep